marywyg/Cpp-Asm-Bandpass-Filter/README.md

 ## What has been done
 - Link between main application and DLLs
 - Providing pointers to data for assembly function
+- Multiple threads
+- The FIR algorithm in assembly for applying bandpass filter

 ## What is not yet done
-- The FIR algorithm in assembly for applying bandpass filter
-- Multiple threads
+- Optimalization
+- Cleaning up the code in application project
-- Interface?
+- Interface